All Episodes

 She knows what's legal and what's not legal.

-You ever sure every contract has the morals clause.
+Every contract has the morals clause.

-And clearly he did that, and clearly they can use the Morals Clause and cut his contract.
+And clearly he did that, and clearly they can use the morals clause and cut his contract.

-But he's asking for thirty million dollars now.
+But he's asking for $30 million now.

-If he has information, if he could uh actually testify that they knew about it, we've had talks about it in the past.
+If he has information, if he could actually testify that they knew about it, we've had talks about it in the past.

 They were covering up, they knew about it.

-You think that way he could get a payoff of 30 million?
+You think that way he could get a payoff of $30 million?

 You know, anything's possible.

-And sometimes, you know, a payout of a portion of a contract is you know, hush money.
+And sometimes, you know, a payout of a portion of a contract is, you know, hush money.

-Uh where a company doesn't want an employee to start talking about something that's damaging and controversial, so they just pay out their contract.
+I've certainly seen it before, where a company doesn't want an employee to start talking about something that's damaging and controversial, so they just pay out their contract.

-Uh and sometimes that's considered to be a month's pay for every year you've been there, and given his pay, that would be a substantial amount.
+And sometimes that's considered to be a month's pay for every year you've been there.

-They absolutely are, because that would make them complicit.
+They absolutely are because that would make them complicit.

 I knew about it.